svenbolte/wp-doodlez/README.md

 ## Why this fork?
 the main project was not updated for years now.
 I needed some features and added them to the project.
 Completed the german and german formal translations.
+Added method to use structure for polls (onle one answer)

 ## GDPR (DSGVO) notice
 Participiants do net need to enter their full name (a nicname would do).